MaayanLab/clustergrammer-docs/docs/clustergrammer2.rst

 **General Purpose DataFrame Viewer**

-Clustergrammer-Widget can also be used as a general purpose `Pandas`_ DataFrame viewer.
+Clustergrammer2 can also be used as a general purpose `Pandas`_ DataFrame viewer.
 Below is an example of how to visualize a Pandas DataFrame, ``df``, by loading it into the ``net`` object:
 ::

+  from clustergrammer2 import *

   # load DataFrame
   net.load_df(df)